List of strategic bombings over Germany in World War II: Defence of Germany

 German defensive strategy of their country, and neighbouring occupied countries, against strategic bombing was conducted by the Defence of the Reich.

 In February 1944, the RAF and USAAF air raids of Big Week notably limited the offensive capability of the Luftwaffe, from which it would never recover.
-On the first day of Big Week, 127 German fighters were shot down for the loss of one P-51 Mustang fighter.
+On the first day of Big Week, 127 German fighters were shot down.
+The US lost 137 bombers and 28 fighters, with over 3,000 bomber sorties.
 434 German fighter pilots were killed in February 1944, which was 17% of the total, and many were the more-experienced fighter pilots.
+The Luftwaffe lost 22% fighter pilots in March 1944, 20% in April and again in May 1944.

+The Packard Automotive Plant made 55,500 Merlin engines, with the first from August 1941.
+The first Merlin Mustang flew in October 1942.

+On March 4 1944 the P-51 first escorted bombers all the way to Berlin, from the 4th Fighter Group at RAF Debden in north-west Essex.
+William Ellsworth Kepner, in charge of VIII Fighter Command, oversaw the introduction of the long-range Mustang, and played a large part in getting drop tanks.
+260,000 drop tanks were made by Bowater, under the leadership of Sir Eric Vansittart Bowater at Sittingbourne in Kent.
+The long-range Mustang did far more immediate damage to the Luftwaffe, than much of what the British or American bombers had done to aircraft factories until early 1944.

 The German air defence had advanced radar and was often impenetrable, or only penetrable at great cost; only aircraft such as the de Havilland Mosquito could completely outwit the German defences; the Mosquito was almost impossible to shoot down, being able to outrun most German fighter aircraft too, and it carried no discernible defensive armament.
 Around fifteen German cities were firebombed, in which destruction of the cities was almost total; the temperatures created in the firestorm were huge.
 Many north-western German cities were bombed in late 1943 in the Battle of the Ruhr.

 On 27 May 1940, a 10 Sqn Armstrong Whitworth Whitley on German raid, becomes first time that a RAF rear gunner shot down a German fighter.
 On 5 May 1943, the Republic P-47 Thunderbolt escorted for the first time.
 On 26 July 1944, the first time that a jet fighter shot down an aircraft occurred in air combat history, when a Me 262 shot down a reconnaissance Mosquito of 540 Sq.